₦7bn building Carcass: Agric minister, FEC approved all contracts, Perm Sec replies HOS

 Bello was also accused, among others, of giving out seven deep drilling rigs for borehole procured at N1.3bn to some unnamed individuals under “fraudulent arrangements.”

-However, in his reply to the query dated May 14, a leaked copy of which was obtained by Vanguard, Bello said the Minister of Agriculture, Sabo Nanono Sabo Nanono and the Federal Executive Council FEC actually gave approval for the purchase of the building.
+However, in his reply to the query dated May 14, a leaked copy of which was obtained by Vanguard, Bello said the Minister of Agriculture, Audu Ogbeh and the Federal Executive Council FEC actually gave approval for the purchase of the building.

 He described the allegations as “baseless, completely concocted, unfounded, without facts, malicious and calculated to deceive”, urging the Head of Service to “kindly note that we have been invited, interrogated and cleared by the EFCC and ICPC on this particular matter after glaring facts were presented to them”.